-Springfield Dam and Park
+Springfield Dam Park

+The project is the first phase in the development of our plans to reconnect communities in an area stretching from Glencairn to Bog Meadows.
 Funding for this project has been secured from PEACE IV and Department for Communities.

 By reconnecting the dam and park we will create a new signature civic space with improved access, recreational facilities and environmental enhancements.